sj911002/Auto-Complete-System/README.md

 Auto-complete is a feature in which an application predicts the rest of a word a user is typing (predictive text).
 In this project I aim to build a prototype of an auto-complete system.
 This project uses N-grams, a simple but powerful method for language modeling.

 Dataset: Text corpus from twitter
+Link: https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip (en_US.twitter)

 Steps involved: